 College student intern positions with Environmental Services are paid positions, with hourly rates that vary depending on the year in college.

 - Freshman - $13.50

 Here is a list of 2017 intern job descriptions.
 2017 Internship Positions will be open for applications in mid-March, and will be posted on the City of Portland Job Opportunities page: https://www.governmentjobs.com/careers/portlandor.

 Internships for students in engineering, environmental or wastewater programs may periodically be available in these areas:

 Assist with technical work in support of watershed planning as part of a multidisciplinary team of professional planners, scientists and engineers.
-Typical assignments include field sampling and data collection, presentations to the public, public involvement, stewardship activities, research, data management, report preparation, and preparing maps, figures and drawings.
+Typical assignments include field sampling and data collection, public involvement and outreach, assisting at public events, stewardship activities, research, conducting fish and physical habitat surveys, data management, report preparation, and preparing maps, figures and drawings.

 Assist operations and maintenance staff with seasonal maintenance and a variety of special projects at the city's Columbia Boulevard Wastewater Treatment Plant.
-Positions are also available in the Collection Systems Operations and Maintenance Division, performing field work, updating various databases, and assisting in Asset Management.
+Positions are also available in the Collection Systems Operations, Revegetation, and Maintenance Division, performing field work including seed collection from native groundcovers, vegetation monitoring and compliance reporting, updating various databases, and assisting in Asset Management.

 For More Information